gritzko/replicated.cc/specs/chains.md

 <pre>
 <font color="#6C6C6C">  1 </font><font color="#729FCF">@12345+origin</font> <font color="#3465A4">:prevop+origin</font> <font color="#8AE234"><b>&quot;Hello world&quot;</b></font>
 </pre>
-Note the double quotes, which is a notation for a chain of chars.
+Note the double quotes, which is the notation for a chain of chars.
 Single quotes denote an atomic string.

 That chain unrolls into eleven ops:
 <pre>